David Syme: Protectionism

 Syme felt that manufacturing industries should be established in Victoria and that this could only be done by bringing in trade protection.
 Syme persuaded able men like Sir James McCulloch and Sir Graham Berry and protectionism became the settled economic policy of the colony; consequently many factories were established.

 Syme was a driving force for the introduction of such policies, which accompanied a great increase in economic activity.
-As a comparison, the neighbouring colony of New South Wales retained a policy which was practically free trade for most of the period before federation, and appears to have been as steadily prosperous as Victoria.
-Protectionism in Victoria was bitterly opposed and dispute led to great contests between the Victorian Legislative Assembly and the Victorian Legislative Council.
+As a comparison, the neighbouring colony of New South Wales retained a policy which was practically free trade for most of the period before federation and appears to have been as steadily prosperous as Victoria.
+Protectionism in Victoria was bitterly opposed, and dispute led to great contests between the Victorian Legislative Assembly and the Victorian Legislative Council.
 The struggle went on for years, but Syme's belief that the people as a whole should rule, rather than any one section of them, was finally established, and for a long period The Age became the predominant factor in Victorian politics.
 In its early days there was difficulty in getting competent journalists, the best of them was G. Paton Smith who was editor for some years.
 After Smith left, Syme took the editorial chair until Arthur Windsor became editor in 1872 and held the position until 1900.
 Possibly Syme's most able assistant was Charles Henry Pearson who began writing leaders around 1875.

 Victoria's first protectionist tariff had been a very moderate one and McCulloch was not willing to increase it.
 Though Syme thought highly of McCulloch's ability, he opposed him and transferred his support to Graham Berry.
-Parliament was not stable and more than once ministries were formed consisting partly of freetraders and partly of protectionists.
+Parliament was not stable and more than once ministries were formed consisting partly of free traders and partly of protectionists.
 This did not satisfy Syme and in 1877 his advocacy brought in Berry with a large majority and popularity to The Age.
 The Legislative Council, however, rejected Berry's tariff and fresh constitutional difficulties arose.
 The governor, Sir George Bowen, was placed in a difficult position, and took the unprecedented step of asking Syme's advice.
 Syme's reply was that the governor should act in conformity with the opinions of the law officers of the crown.
 This Bowen did but Syme thought the advice was bad and told the premier so.
 Berry then asked Syme for his advice and took it.
 It is evident that Syme at this time had very great influence within the colony.
 Constitutional difficulties continued for some time, but at last the Legislative Council was reformed, by increasing the number of eligible voters and by other changes in its constitution to make it more democratic.